Consideration of Bill, not amended in the Public Bill Committee

 It is clear that the energy market is not working for the consumer, and with that in mind, I am pleased to support the Bill.
 However, I firmly believe that these additional measures must be temporary.
 Permanent Government intervention in the energy market of the kind that is proposed in new clause 1 is, I believe, unnecessary.
 Indeed, things are already changing.
 As recently as 2010, there were only 13 energy suppliers in the United Kingdom; now there are well over 60.
 Independent suppliers are growing and, rightly, posing new challenges for the big six.
 They already account for some 20% of the dual fuel market.

 The basis of healthy competition is enabling consumers to go elsewhere with relative ease if they find a better deal.
 Nearly 20% of households a year already switch suppliers.
-By making switching quicker and easier, we can make that figure even higher, and force big suppliers to stop taking long-standing customers for granted as they have done for many years.
+By making switching quicker and easier, we can make that figure even higher and force big suppliers to stop taking long-standing customers for granted as they have done for many years.

 There are now about 10 million first-generation smart meters in operation in the United Kingdom.
 While the roll-out is progressing, there is a long way to go to meet the ambitious target of 53 million by 2020.
 In the context of the Bill, a key element is the roll-out of the SMETS 2 meters, which is due to begin this year.
 SMETS 2 consumers will benefit from quick and easy switching, and the meters should be intelligent enough to identify the lowest tariff.
 They have the potential to be a real force for competition in the energy market.
 At that point, there will be no need for the price cap, which is why it would not be prudent to introduce a permanent relative cap.
-It would be bad for customers, and would work against the positive changes that will be made over the next few years.
+It would be bad for customers, and it would work against the positive changes that will be made over the next few years.

 New clause 1 is the product of a belief that markets simply do not work.
 As a Conservative, I believe that they can work.
 I note the progress that we have made, and the progress that we will make in the coming years.
 I acknowledge that the market needs the temporary cap, and I support the Bill as a means of protecting consumers, not only in my constituency but throughout Scotland and throughout the United Kingdom.
 I am sure that it will contribute to a reduction in the very real fuel poverty that some people endure.